openvinotoolkit/model_server/docs/ModelVersionPolicy.md

 - By default model server is detecting new and deleted versions in 1 second intervals.
 The frequency can be changed by setting a parameter --file_system_poll_wait_seconds.
 If set to zero, updates will be disabled.

 ## Updating configuration file
-OpenVINO Model Server, starting from release 2021.1, monitors the changes in its configuration file and applies required modifications in runtime:
+OpenVINO Model Server, starting from release 2021.1, monitors the changes in its configuration file and applies required modifications in runtime :

 - When new model is added to the configuration file config.json, OVMS will load and start serving the configured versions.
 It will also start monitoring for version changes in the configured model storage.
 If the new model has invalid configuration or it doesn't include any version, which can be successfully loaded, it will be ignored till next update in the configuration file is detected.